Darling Harbour is an exciting and vibrant part of Sydney and is home to many major attractions

 How to get to Darling Harbour by Train

-By Light Rail: The 2 Light Rail Stations serve the Pyrmont (west) side of Darling Harbour and access to the harbourside is evident as soon as you exit.
+By Light Rail: Two Light Rail Stations on Line 1 serve the Pyrmont (west) side of Darling Harbour and access to the harbourside is evident as soon as you exit.

-By Train: From Town Hall Station go north to Druitt Street and proceed west watching for the pedestrian ramp off to your right.
-Follow the ramp right to the harbourside.
+By Train or Light Rail L2: From Town Hall Station, walk north to Druitt Street and proceed west watching for the pedestrian ramp off to your right.
+Follow the ramp to the harbourside.
 From Wynward Station go right (south) on York Street then right again on Erskine Street and continue to the Wharfs (either is about a 7 minute walk).

 You can also get access to Darling Harbour via pedestrian ramps from Market Street or King Street.